 Use the intrinsic monitor features coupled with conventional techniques to avoid lock protocol errors.

 Use java.util.concurrent.BlockingQueue when sharing queues among threads.

-Use java.util.concurrent.FutureTask when performing asynchronous processing of data.

 Use java.lang.Object.wait to cause the current thread to wait until another thread invokes the notify() or notifyAll() method or a specified amount of time has elapsed.

-When using wait and notify, make the wait/release set as granular as possible so that precise control can be exercised over the concurrency paradigm and the locking paradigms.
+When using wait() and notify(), make the wait/release set as granular as possible so that precise control can be exercised over the concurrency paradigm and the locking paradigms.
 Prefer using wait and notify and synchronized data to model mailboxes between pairs of threads in preference to broad-based monitors.

 6.64 Reliance on external format strings [SHL]